Asot Michael: Political career

 In 1995, Michael began his first job in government as the Special Administrative Assistant to then-Prime Minister Lester Bird, and was eventually appointed Bird's Chief of Staff in 1997.
 After that, Michael was appointed a Government Senator in 1999 as well as Minister of State in the office of the Prime Minister, overseeing responsibilities for Public Works, Communications, Insurance, Energy and St. John's Development Corporation.
-He continued in that role until 2001 he then became a full minister responsible for these portfolios until 2003.
-Also, In 2001 he was appointed Junior Minister of Finance until 2003.
+He continued in the role until 2001, when he became a full minister responsible for these portfolios until 2003.
+He was also appointed Junior Minister of Finance in 2001, and served in the position until 2003.
 From 1999 to 2003, Michael served as Leader of Government Business in the Senate.

 Michael was first elected to the House of Representatives for the constituency of Saint Peter in 2004.
 He belonged to the Antigua Labour Party during his elections of 2004 and 2009, until the party transitioned to the Antigua and Barbuda Labour Party when he was re-elected in 2014 and 2018.

-In 2016, the Caribbean Journal awarded Michael with the Best Tourism Minister Award for the entire Caribbean.
+In 2016, the Caribbean Journal awarded Michael the Best Tourism Minister Award for the entire Caribbean.

 On 23 October 2017, he was detained at Heathrow Airport while in transit to a citizenship by investment conference in France, being accused of having requested bribes from a British investor in 2016.
-While being interviewed by U.K. authorities, Prime Minister Gaston Browne removed him as Minister of Tourism, Economic Development, Investment and Energy despite Michael denying any wrongdoing.
+While being interviewed by U.K. authorities, Prime Minister Gaston Browne removed him as Minister of Tourism, Economic Development, Investment and Energy despite Michael denying any wrongdoing and stating the original detention was for the purpose of an interview with the police.

-Michael was reelected in March 2018 garnering 78 percent of votes and assigned the portfolio of Investment and Trade by Prime Minister Gaston Browne.
+Michael was re-elected to parliament on March 21, 2018, receiving 78 percent of the votes.
+He was subsequently appointed Minister of Investment and Trade in the second consecutive government led by Prime Minister Gaston Browne.
+However, less than two months later, on 15 May 2018, he resigned from his position amid new allegations claiming that he demanded money, a car, and campaign financing from British tycoon Peter Virdee while serving as minister of energy in 2016.

+Michael, in a statement to the media said, "I emphasize that I am not a party to the court proceedings in the United Kingdom which have been reported in the media, nor have I been charged with any wrongdoing.
+The media reports refer to recordings of conversations between persons other than myself, and I cannot be held responsible for their utterances.".

+Gaston Browne redistributed the two portfolios previously held by Michael, assigning the Ministry of Trade to E.P.
+Chet Greene and the Ministry of Investment to Charles “Max” Fernandez.